ParallelMaths/parallel/pages/8-25-easter-challenges.md

 :::

-## 12. 2017 - 12
+## 12.

 ::: problem id=12_1 marks=5
 __12.1__ Last year, at the school where Gill teaches Mathematics, 315 out of the 600 pupils were girls.
 This year, the number of pupils in the school has increased to 640.
 The proportion of girls is the same as it was last year.

-How many girls are there at the school this year??
+How many girls are there at the school this year?

 * [ ] 339
 * [ ] 338